Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Force has no place where there is need of skill.
+> Failure is acceptable.
+Not trying is a whole different ball park.

 <!-- QUOTE_END -->